 seeming to fade into the background like a heavy rain on a metal roof that you gradually come to disregard.
 "Aamutähden Pyhimys"

 features a slower section, near the end, that somewhat captures the mournful feeling conveyed by much of the band's output.

-have been expecting something a little more monumental after such a long wait.
-Askel Lähempänä Saatanaa is a solid
+may have been expecting something a little more monumental after such a long wait.
+Askel Lähempänä Saatanaa is a forgettable